Libya forces take airport in Gaddafi-stronghold Sirte

 "There is always incoming missile and artillery fire.
 We are returning fire with heavy weapons but we are not sending in infantry.
 We are waiting for reinforcements," NTC commander Walid Khaimej told AFP news agency.

 "Nato is here but is not doing enough.
-They take out the rocket launchers firing at us, but they are immediately replaced."'Inspire the world'
+They take out the rocket launchers firing at us, but they are immediately replaced."